Polarization

 Impact on Democratic Discourse

-• Increasing tolerance for anti-democratic behavior by one’s own side
+• Increased tolerance for norm-breaking behavior by one’s own political group, as documented in survey research

-• Creating parallel information systems with incompatible worldviews
+• The development of parallel information systems with divergent worldviews

 Related Dynamics